mdn/content/files/en-us/web/api/htmltablerowelement/index.md

 _Inherits methods from its parent, {{domxref("HTMLElement")}}_.

 - {{domxref("HTMLTableRowElement.deleteCell()")}}
-  - : Removes the cell at the given position in the row.
-If it is equal to `-1`, it deletes the last cell of the row.
-If the given position is greater (or equal as it starts at zero) than the amount of cells in the row, or is smaller than `-1`, it raises a {{domxref("DOMException")}} with the `IndexSizeError` value.
+  - : Removes the cell corresponding to the `index` given in parameter.
+If the `index` value is `-1` the last cell of the row is removed; if it is smaller than `-1` or greater than the amount of cells in the collection, a {{DOMxRef("DOMException")}} with the value `IndexSizeError` is raised.
 - {{domxref("HTMLTableRowElement.insertCell()")}}
-  - : Inserts a new cell just before the given position in the row.
-If the given position is not given or is `-1`, it appends the cell to the row.
-If the given position is greater (or equal as it starts at zero) than the amount of cells in the row, or is smaller than `-1`, it raises a {{domxref("DOMException")}} with the `IndexSizeError` value.
-Returns a reference to a {{domxref("HTMLTableCellElement")}}.
+  - : Returns an {{DOMxRef("HTMLTableCellElement")}} representing a new cell of the row.
+It inserts it in the cells collection immediately before the given `index` position in the row.
+If the `index` is `-1`, the new cell is appended to the collection.
+If the `index` is smaller than `-1` or greater than the number of cells in the collection, a {{DOMxRef("DOMException")}} with the value `IndexSizeError` is raised.

 ## Deprecated properties